Skip to content

 ⚠️ Use this only for string data type and if Join is enable.

-JoinClassID Represents the class or type of an object in the Ethernet/IP network.
+JoinClassID Class or type of the second object in the Ethernet/IP network.
 It specifies the category or group to which the object belongs.
-No 120 N/A
+No 120 0

-JoinInstanceID A unique identifier that specifies an individual instance of an object within a particular class in the Ethernet/IP network.
-No 100 N/A
+JoinInstanceID A unique identifier that specifies the individual instance of the second object within a particular class in the Ethernet/IP network.
+No 100 0

-JoinAttributeID A numerical value that represents a specific attribute or property associated with an object in the Ethernet/IP network.
-No 3 N/A
+JoinAttributeID Specific attribute or property associated with the second object in the Ethernet/IP network.
+No 3 0

-ClearNull This option is useful when reading string data types, allowing the user to choose whether to display or remove 'null' characters in the MQTT Client from the string.
-No true false
+ClearNull When reading string data types, display or remove 'null' characters in the MQTT Client from the string No true false

 Example: